Raycel-create/untitled/PRD.md

   - Sparkles (Phosphor) for generate buttons (AI magic)
   - Crown (Phosphor) for CEO role and pro tier badge
   - Shield (Phosphor) for authentication/security
+  - ShieldCheck (Phosphor) for MFA verification
   - Lock (Phosphor) for admin authentication
+  - Timer (Phosphor) for MFA code countdown
+  - ArrowLeft (Phosphor) for navigation back to credentials step
   - SignIn (Phosphor) for login actions
   - SignOut (Phosphor) for logout actions
   - Bank (Phosphor) for financial features